Urban rail transit in Africa: Uganda

-Kampala the capital of Uganda, is working to develop a light-rail system similar to Addis Ababa.
+Kampala, the capital of Uganda, is working to develop a light-rail system similar to Addis Ababa.
 China in its widespread funding of projects in Africa is also present here.
 The construction of the first line will cost close to US$700 million, and be entirely financed from the Chinese Export-Import Bank.
-The first line is envisioned to be just one part of an eventual four line network, like other African cities this project is attempting to reduce congestion and traffic for commuters.
-In order to make the light-rail ticket prices competitive they will only be 500 Shillings, which is half the price of the informal bus network that currently exists.
+The first line is envisioned to be just one part of an eventual four line network, like other African cities, this project is attempting to reduce congestion and traffic for commuters.
+In order to make the light-rail ticket prices competitive, it will only be 500 Shillings, which is half the price of the ticket of the informal bus network that currently exists.
 The trains are planned to have a capacity of 350 people, composed of three different classes.
 It is expected that trains will run every 5–10 minutes, with a total daily ridership of 720,000.
-Currently around 70% of daily commuters travel by foot in Kampala, while others use informal buses and taxis.
+Currently, around 70% of daily commuters travel by foot in Kampala, while others use informal buses and taxis.